zakcali/haplomat2arlequin/README.md

 # haplomat2arlequin
-convert HLA data format from Hapl-o-Mat to Arlequin
+convert HLA data from Hapl-o-Mat to Arlequin

 one can analyse HLA data with various software